Divith-Polepalli/python/README.md

-# python - Add Python
+# python
+print "the world is flat"